When Can Kids Sit in A Booster Seat?

 The first thing that you should do is complete the registration form and return it to the manufacturer.
 If the seat is recalled for any reason, then you will be notified.

 Before you install the seat, you should thoroughly read the installation guide for correct installation and use of the booster seat.
-If your booster seat repositions the adult seat belt, you should take the time to ensure that the adult seat belt is run through the system correctly.
+Most booster seats re-position the adult seat belt.
+You should take the time to ensure that the adult seat belt is run through the system correctly.
 This will ensure the safety of your child.

 If you are using a backless booster, always make sure that you only use one if you have a head restraint present on the seat.
 A booster with a back can be used in a seat which has one or not, but a backless booster needs one to be legal.